vercel/examples/faq.md

 ### To what extent can we move all of the application into `_middleware`?

 Up to the you.
-Soon we will limit the size of Edge Functions to be somewhere around 1MB but for now you can move any amount of code.
+Soon we will limit the size of Edge Functions to be somewhere around 1MB.
+For now you can move any amount of code.
 Because an Edge Middleware is intended to run _before_ requests, the less code it requires to run, the better so it is best to use Edge Middleware only for the purpose it is designed: preprocessing requests.

-### What happens if I forged to call `next`?
+### What happens if I forget to call `next`?

-If you didn't write any content in the response either, the middleware will hang and your request will do too ending in a timeout error.
+If you didn't write any content in the response either, the middleware will hang and your request will end in a timeout error.

 ### What happens if I add some code after `next`?